 - Some contracts have a purchasing threshold.
-This information can be found in VendorPanel, under the Local Government Procurement Lists Contract Details.
+This information is listed below and can be found in VendorPanel, under the Local Government Procurement Lists Contract Details.
 If you think your project may exceed the contract purchasing threshold, you may still be able to use the contract.
 Contact your Business Development Manager for advice on how to proceed.

 - If you need to add special terms and conditions to the standard contract terms and conditions, please contact your Business Development Manager to seek approval to use your special terms and conditions.

 You can purchase directly from suppliers on LGP contracts under the following circumstances: